 Integrated Housing refers to dwelling types that require a DA for subdivision to create the allotment and construction of the dwelling.
-These include attached dwellings, semi-detached dwellings and detached dwellings on 125-350m2 lots.
+These include attached dwellings, semi-detached dwellings and detached dwellings on approx. 125-350m2 lots.

-Under the provisions of Condition B6, residential lots less than 300sqm are permitted within the General Residential Area (R1 zone), "but only where subdivision of these lots occurs after the construction of dwellings and are located where the dwellings directly adjoin or are located directly opposite the following:
+Under the provisions of Condition B6, residential lots less than 300sqm are permitted within the General Residential Area (R1 zone), but only where the following requirements are met:

-- (a) public parks at least 0.2ha in size and where the gradient of the site is less than 1 in 10, or - (b) the Town and Village Centres in the B4 mixed use zone, or - (c) where the dwellings are within the 800m walking catchment of the Town Centre
+- a) Dwellings are located: - a.
+Directly adjoining or directly opposite public parks at least 0.3ha in size and where the gradient of the site is less than 1 in 10, or - b.
+Directly adjoining or directly opposite the B4 mixed use zone, or - c. within the 800m walking catchment of the Town Centre as depicted in Figure 3 of the Development Control Strategy